keithalucas/spdk/doc/jsonrpc.md

 #### Result

-This RPC reports if a shallow copy is still in progress and operation's advance state in the format _number_of_copied_clusters/total_clusters_to_copy_
+This RPC reports the state of a shallow copy operation, in case of error a description, and operation's advance state in the format _number_of_copied_clusters/total_clusters_to_copy_.

 #### Parameters